ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

 For this How-To, we will import the `wagmi` Subnet from `Fuji`.

-## Requirements:
+## Requirements

 For the import to work properly:

 * the *genesis* for the Subnet in question should be known and accessible as a file on disk.

 * the Subnet's *ID* should be known, and needs to be supplied to the wizard when prompted

 ## Import the Subnet